 - Abdominal Migraine - The Basics

 - Acephalgic or Silent Migraine – The Basics

 - Alice In Wonderland Syndrome – The Basics

 - Migraine with Brainstem Aura – The Basics (formerly called basilar-type migraine)

 - Migraine Without Aura - the Basics

 - Retinal Migraine - The Basics

 - Sporadic and Familial Hemiplegic Migraine – The Basics

-- Transformed Migraine – The Basics
+- Vestibular Migraine – The Basics

 Teri Robert is a leading patient educator and advocate and the author of Living Well with Migraine Disease and Headaches.
 A co-founder of the Alliance for Headache Disorders Advocacy and the American Headache and Migraine Association, she received the National Headache Foundation’s Patient Partners Award and a Distinguished Service Award from the American Headache Society.
 Teri can be found on her website, and blog, Facebook, Twitter, StumbleUpon, Pinterest, LinkedIn, and Google+.